-- This Regulation establishes a common organisation of the markets for agricultural products, which means all the products listed in Annex I to the Treaties with the exception of the fishery and aquaculture products as defined in Union legislative acts on the common organisation of the markets in fishery and aquaculture products. - Agricultural products as defined in paragraph 1 shall be divided - into the following sectors as listed in the respective parts of Annex I: (a) cereals, Part I; (b) rice, Part II; (c) sugar, Part III; (d) dried fodder, Part IV; (e) seeds, Part V; (f) hops, Part VI; (g) olive oil and table olives, Part VII; - (h) flax and hemp, Part VIII; - (i) fruit and vegetables, Part IX; - (j) processed fruit and vegetable products, Part X; - (k) bananas, Part XI; - (1) wine, Part XII; - (m) live trees and other plants, bulbs, roots and the like, cut flowers and ornamental foliage, Part XIII;
+for agricultural products, which means all the products listed in Annex to the Treaties with the exception of the fishery and aquacultu products as defined in Union legislative acts on the common organiation of the markets in fishery and aquaculture products. re

+2. Agricultural products as defined in paragraph 1 shall be divided into the following sectors as listed in the respective parts of Annex

+(a) cereals, Part I;

+(b) rice, Part II;

+(c) sugar, Part III;

+(d) dried fodder, Part IV;

+(e) seeds, Part V;

+(f) hops, Part VI;

+(g) olive oil and table olives, Part VII;

+(h) flax and hemp, Part VIII;

+(i) fruit and vegetables, Part IX;

+(j) processed fruit and vegetable products, Part X;

+(k) bananas, Part XI;

+- (l) wine, Part XII; - (m) live trees and other plants, bulbs, roots and the like, cut flowers and ornamental foliage, Part XIII;